 - You are pulled over for a minor violation, such as running a red light or speeding.

-- The officer has probable cause to believe that that the car contains contraband, evidence of a crime, the instrumentalities of a crime, or the fruits of a crime.
+- The officer has probable cause to believe that the car contains contraband, evidence of a crime, the instrumentalities of a crime, or the fruits of a crime.

 - For example, drug paraphernalia sitting on the passenger seat in plain view would provide sufficient justification for the officer to search the car for illegal drugs.